 - Items may be renewed up to twice if there are no holds on the title.

 - Inter-library loans are due on the date indicated by the lending library.

-- Generally, reference books do not circulate.
+- Generally, reference books and local history materials do not circulate.
 Some reference materials may be checked out overnight upon approval of the library staff.